zoobzio/untheme/packages/untheme/README.md

-# @untheme/root
+# untheme

-🧰 CSS Root utilities for Untheme.
+🎨 A universal token manager for design systems.

 ## Documentation